wattsferry/lc-bfeditor-rest/README.md

 #### Bootstrap and Deployment

-This is a Roxy-based deployment, set for a app-type=rest as opposed to "bare".
+This is a Roxy-based deployment, set for an app-type of "rest" as opposed to "bare".
+This provides the MarkLogic REST API extension framework capabilities.

 Only a single host local laptop/desktop environment has been accounted for at present.

 * Edit deploy/build.config for settings.
+* See deploy/ml-config.xml for added range indexes, enabled triple index, and security model settings.
 * ./ml bootstrap
 * ./ml deploy modules (this also handles setting up the REST API)